 Emergency services will be overwhelmed, and many fires will go untended and spread to nearby buildings.
 How chaotic things will get and how quickly they return to normal depends on the type of event that occurs and how long it lasts.

-If the catastrophe is accompanied by violence such as a bomb or shooting, chaos follows almost immediately as people realize they and their loved ones are in life-threatening danger.
+If the catastrophe is accompanied by violence such as a shooting, chaos follows almost immediately as people realize they and their loved ones are in life-threatening danger.